[WooCommerce] How Payments Work With Autoship Cloud

-Payments are made each time a Scheduled Order is processed.
-While the actual payment processing is ultimately handled by Autoship Cloud's hosted service, QPilot and the payment gateway that each payment method is associated with, there are key features in WooCommerce that Autoship Cloud supports to ensure a great customer experience.
+Payments are processed each time a Scheduled Order processes.
+While the actual payment processing is handled by Autoship Cloud's hosted service, QPilot, and the payment gateway that each payment method is associated with, there are key features in WooCommerce that Autoship Cloud supports to ensure a great customer experience.

 WooCommerce Payment Features Important to Autoship Cloud